Concordium/concordium.github.io/source/shared/smart-contracts/guides/invoke-instance.rst

 Invoke a smart contract instance
 ================================

-This guide will show you, how to invoke with a smart contract instance, which means triggering a receive function and viewing its return value.
+This guide will show you, how to invoke a smart contract instance, which means triggering a receive function and viewing its return value.
 Invoking an instance is *not a transaction* and it *does not change the state of a contract*.
-Invoking can useful to either view information about the instance or to test a receive method before running an update.
+Invoking can be useful to either view information about the instance or to test a receive method before running an update.
+The view functions are regular receive functions, which return information about the contract.
+Ideally with schemas on the return values.

 Preparation
 ===========